chepeniv/hacksprint_fall2024_retrospective/essay.md

 ## Lessons

-so what are the lessons learned here ? life lessons, i don't know, but technical ones i do.

-a browsers role between a user's machine and a server how a website has to be put together to fit the constraints given how to generate a random maze, encode it, decode it, and draw it
+so what are the lessons learned here ? life lessons, i don't know, but technical ones i do. i gained an appreciation of the way a website service is setup between an end-user's machine, their browser, and the server, how a web service then has to be put together to then fit the constraints given be this framework, and lastly i learned how to generate random mazes, how encode and decode the data generated, how to optimize the various algorithms involved for both space and time, and how to render a maze in a browser.

-%% closing statement
+## Closing Statement

 %% encoding alt1
 %%    x --  l --  r -- lr (y + x)